-- At exposures from 800°F to 900°F, Aramid webbing begins to char. - Aramid webbing can withstand limited contact exposure to temperatures up to 1000°F. - Polyester webbing starts to lose its strength between 300°F to 400°F. - The melting point of PVC coating on metal hardware is 350°F.
+- At exposures from 800°F to 900°F, Aramid webbing begins to char. - Aramid webbing can withstand limited contact exposure to temperatures up to 1000°F. - Polyester webbing starts to lose its strength between 300°F to 400°F. - Melting temperature for the webbing made with treated flame retardant yarn is 500°F. - The melting point of PVC coating on metal hardware is 350°F.